Is there a story you would like to tell through film but don’t know where to start?

 You are encouraged to come with a short film idea, and any team members you might wish to work with (e.g. co-writer, director).
 It is not compulsory to have a short film idea ready, but will mean that you get the most out of the workshop.

 On Day 2 of the workshop, participants will be invited to pitch their short film idea to the group in a pitching competition, to a panel of industry mentors.
 One winner will be chosen to go on for mentoring with an experienced filmmaker.
-You are welcome to pitch the short film idea you submitted, or another idea.
 The pitch is to be kept to 5 minutes.